dannygale/subq/README.md

 ### Batch Processing
 ```
-# Process multiple files or resources
+# Process multiple files or resources with appropriate specialists
-subq___spawn with task "Analyze CloudTrail logs from the last 24 hours"
+subq___spawn with task "Analyze CloudTrail logs from the last 24 hours" and profile "debug"
-subq___spawn with task "Review all Lambda functions for performance issues"
+subq___spawn with task "Review all Lambda functions for performance issues" and profile "debug"
-subq___spawn with task "Check RDS instances for optimization opportunities"
+subq___spawn with task "Check RDS instances for optimization opportunities" and profile "architect"

 # Clean up when done
 subq___cleanup